 - Operational efficiency reports and analytics

-- Compliance documentation (e.g., health and safety regulations)
+- Compliance documentation (health and safety regulations)

 - Incident response protocols and emergency procedures